 A Bluetooth codec is like a language devices and headphones use to exchange audio information.
-By default, Bluetooth just isn’t great at transmitting high quality audio, so different standards have been developed to improve things.
+By default, Bluetooth just isn’t great at transmitting high-quality audio, so different standards have been developed to improve things.
 The default SBC codec is available on every Bluetooth device, and it gets the job done, but compressing audio for limited bitrates is extremely difficult.
 The better codecs for audiophiles are aptX and LDAC, which offer much higher quality audio, and respectively make claims at offering “CD quality” and true “hi-res” sound.

 Though LDAC falls short of hi-res claims, it’s still the best-performing Bluetooth codec currently available.
-We’re still waiting to see if aptX Adaptive is going to be as good as it seems, but luckily any issues are increasingly hard to hear as we age because, sorry to break it to you: our ears aren’t that great when we’re old.
+We’re still waiting to see if aptX Adaptive is going to be as good as it seems, but luckily any issues are increasingly hard to hear as we age because.
+Sorry to break it to you: our ears aren’t that great when we’re old.

 Even if your phone doesn’t currently support it, you should still get headphones that support these codecs anyway.
 Android 8.0 brings support for these wireless standards to lots of phones, and assuming your headphones last longer than your smartphone does: your headphones will only sound better as the tech in your phone catches up.
 Additionally, the AAC codec performs far better when paired with an iPhone than an Android phone, so if you’re in the market for headphones to use with your Samsung Galaxy phone, maybe avoid the AirPods.

-Panasonic Noise Cancelling Headphones are a versatile, yet simple pair of LDAC Bluetooth headphones
+The Audio-Technica ATH-M50xBT2 is a versatile, yet simple pair of LDAC Bluetooth headphones

 The Audeze Mobius makes the case for gaming headphones being your main headphones too

-If any headphones on this list can compete with the WH-1000XM3 in terms of raw audio quality, it’s the Audeze Mobius.
+If any headphones on this list can compete with the WH-1000XM4 in terms of raw audio quality, it’s the Audeze Mobius.
 The first attempt at a gaming headset from luxury audio company Audeze, the Mobius sports 100mm planar magnetic audio drivers, and it sounds fantastic.
 However, don’t rush out just yet if you’re looking for an obvious alternative to a typical pair of wireless headphones.

 While this all probably sounds pretty neat, the flip side of this is that it jettisons the typical niceties you’d expect of a $400 pair of Bluetooth headphones.
 The headset can’t last as long, with only 10 hours of battery life.
 It’s heavier, due to the planar magnetic drivers.
 On top of all that, there’s no ANC—the included memory foam ear pads do a fine job with isolation, but not out of the ordinary.

-Why you should trust us
+Why you should trust SoundGuys

 SoundGuys is our daily grind and our mission is to leave our readers more informed and interested in the world of audio.
 We understand that audio is both an objective and subjective experience.
 In order to account for the former, we run as many products as possible through our objective testing methods.